dirkpuge/glossary/misc.md

 Also known as command line interface (CLI) is a text-based **user interface** used to view and manage computer files, use an API, access a database or other tools.

+## Configuration File

+A configuration file (commonly known simply as a config file) are files used to configure the parameters and initial settings for computer programs.

 ## CRM

 Stands for customer relationship management and generally relates to tools for customer support and success.